You are here

 Hastings-on-Hudson - ARCO Site

 The old has become new again.
 In 2003, Riverkeeper entered into a consent decree with ARCO concerning the investigation and remediation of this site which sits on the Hudson River and is heavily contaminated with PCBs.
 After years of cleanup delays (resulting primarily from technical disagreements between ARCO and the DEC), we have recently begun considering taking action to enforce the consent decree or to otherwise pressure the parties into moving forward with making remedial decisions and moving forward with the cleanup.
-In connection with these efforts, we have met recently with representatives of the village and ARCO, and we anticipate continuing to stay involved to ensure that this site will finally get the remediation bargained for in the 2003 consent decree.
+In connection with these efforts, we have been meeting over the past two years with representatives of the DEC, the village and ARCO, and we anticipate continuing to stay involved to ensure that this site will finally get the remediation equivalent to that which we bargained for in the 2003 consent decree.
+Last winter (2012) we submitted comments on a Proposed Remedial Action Plan issued by NYSDEC for the site, and the Record on Decision was issued last Spring (2012).
+The next step will be negotiations with BP-ARCO and the Village concerning modifications to the old federal consent decree.

 Kentucky Mountaintop Removal Mines

 In October 2010 the Clinic issued notices of intent to sue three companies (two ICG subsidiaries and one Trinity Coal subsidiary) operating in eastern Kentucky for fraudulent DMR reporting and other permit violations.
 The notices were served on behalf of Waterkeeper Alliance, Kentucky Riverkeeper, Appalachian Voices and Kentuckians for the Commonwealth.
-Last week, two days before the notice period elapsed, the State announced that it had filed enforcement proceedings against all three companies.
-The Clinic is currently working with local counsel to prepare intervention papers so that we may be heard by the State Court judge before the consent judgments proposed by the state and the defendants are entered.
+Last week, two days before the notice period elapsed, the State announced that it had filed enforcement proceedings against all three companies and simultaneously submitted consent judgments for the court’s approval.

 In connection with Entergy’s renewal application for relicensing, the Clinic began in earnest to assist Riverkeeper in mounting its opposition to the application.
 Clinic interns have been working since August 2007 with Riverkeeper attorneys and others on the opposition, which has taken the form of a petition to intervene in the relicensing hearing.
 In April 2008, Clinic students worked with Riverkeeper attorneys at the NRC administrative hearing at which argument concerning Riverkeeper’s petition for intervention was heard by a panel of three Commissioners (similar to ALJs).
-Riverkeeper was recently advised that its petition to intervene was granted and that the Commissioners ruled that two of the three contentions (issues) raised by Riverkeeper were deemed adjudicable.
-We are currently awaiting information concerning the scheduling of the NRC adjudicatory hearing.
+Riverkeeper’s petition to intervene was granted, and the Commissioners ruled that two of the three contentions (issues) raised by Riverkeeper were deemed adjudicable.
+The NRC adjudicatory hearing commenced this Fall, and is being conducted by Riverkeeper in-house counsel.
+The Clinic took our legal interns to one of these hearing dates in October, and intends to continue to advise Riverkeeper as the hearings continue.

 Riverkeeper v.
 Entergy Indian Point (SPDES Renewal and CWA § 401 WQ cetification)

 The Clinic is working with Riverkeeper in an adjudicatory proceeding concerning the SPDES permit for the Indian Point nuclear power generating facility in Buchanan, New York.
-The Clinic and Riverkeeper are acting as co-counsel in this hearing representing not only Riverkeeper, but Scenic Hudson and NRDC as well.
-The primary issue at the hearing will be the determination of “best technology available” to minimize adverse environmental impacts, i.e., whether Entergy will be required to retrofit the reactors with a hybrid closed-cycle cooling water system.
-We are currently in the discovery phase which has been and continues to be extremely burdensome and time consuming.
-The hearing itself is currently scheduled to commence sometime in 2011, but given the ongoing discovery delays it appears likely that that date will need to be pushed back.
+The Clinic and Riverkeeper are acting as co-counsel on this matter representing not only Riverkeeper, but also Scenic Hudson and NRDC.
+The primary issue at the hearing will be the determination of “best technology available” to minimize adverse environmental impacts, i.e., whether Entergy will be required to retrofit the Indian Point nuclear reactors with a hybrid closed-cycle cooling water system.

-Meanwhile, in connection with the NRC relicensing of Indian Point, Entergy needs to obtain a water quality certification from the DEC.
+Meanwhile, in connection with Entergy’s application to the NRC to relicense Indian Point for an additional 20-year license term (see next matter), Entergy needs to obtain a CWA § 401 water quality certification from the DEC.
 DEC denied Entergy’s application for this certification in April 2010, and we have intervened in that proceeding on behalf of the same clients we represent in the SPDES hearing.
-We are currently awaiting an issues ruling from the ALJs assigned to this matter.
+An issues ruling from the ALJs assigned to this matter was issued in December 2010.

 On January 20, 2004, acting on behalf of Riverkeeper, Inc. and six named individual plaintiffs, the Clinic served letters of intent to sue ExxonMobil Corporation (“ExxonMobil”), Chevron Texaco Corporation (“Chevron”), and Peerless Importers, Inc. (“Peerless”) in the Eastern District of New York for violations of the Clean Water Act, 33 U.S.C. §§ 1251-1387 (“CWA”), and the Resource Conservation and Recovery Act, 42 U.S.C.
 42 U.S.C. §§ 6901-6992 (“RCRA”).
 The violations stem from various underground spills and leaks of more than seventeen million gallons of petroleum products over at least the past five decades.
 These pollutants have contributed to the contamination of the Brooklyn-Queens aquifer, discharged into Newtown Creek, and created an imminent and substantial endangerment to the residents and ecosystem of Greenpoint, Brooklyn.
 In May 2004, the Clinic filed a complaint on behalf of Plaintiffs against ExxonMobil.
 Over the course of the following eighteen months, plaintiffs granted ExxonMobil a series of stays of the litigation to encourage the company to remediate the pollution and its hazards.
 In early 2006, ExxonMobil entered into a confidential agreement with Chevron whereby Chevron would actively remediate the seep of petroleum products into Newtown Creek from a bulkhead owned by Peerless.
 However, as a result of ExxonMobil’s continued non-responsiveness to Riverkeeper’s cleanup requests and the company’s apparently dilatory settlement tactics, Riverkeeper allowed the litigation suspension to lapse on November 4, 2004.
 As a result, ExxonMobil finally answered Plaintiffs’ May 2004 complaint.